2024-25 Catalog

 Mathematical foundations of probability and stochastic processes for modeling and analyzing real-world phenomena.
 Modeling and analyzing systems that evolve over time, such as queueing systems.
 Topics include probabilistic models, fundamental theorems of probability, conditional probability, independence, random variables, distribution functions, laws of large numbers, martingales, Markov chains, Poisson processes, and Brownian motion.

-ISE 430 Management Science Project 3 Credits
+ISE 436 Engineering Project Management 3 Credits

 Repeat Status: Course may be repeated.

-ISE 439 Queueing Systems 3 Credits
+ISE 439 Stochastic Models and Applications 3 Credits

 ISE 441 Financial Engineering Projects 3 Credits